emma-cambridge/9CT_Task_3/PROJECT_DEVELOPMENT.md

 - https://www.unsw.edu.au/newsroom/news/2018/09/study-reveals-patterns-in-stem-grades-of-girls-versus-boys

 ### SEE-I Paragraph
-Girls routinely outperform boys in english and other humanities subjects which has been hypothesised to be the result of either the biological differences between male and female brains, or the social expectations that are pushed on young girls.
-When a child is being taught reading comprehension or writing schools in primary school studies show that they are more likely to sit and focus on the work for longer if they're female.
+Girls routinely outperform boys in english and other humanities subjects which has been hypothesised to be the result of either the biological differences between male and female brains or the social expectations that are pushed onto young girls.
+When a child is being taught reading comprehension or writing in primary school, studies show that they are more likely to sit and focus on the work for longer if they're female.
+Imagine you're teaching two children; one is a girl, one is a boy.
+Which would you expect to sit quietly and complete work?
+The girl, right?
+This is because of the differences in attention span between girls and boys.
+On the other hand this could be because parents often push girls to be more socially aware, aiding them in language acquisition and promoting skills essential for reading and writing.
+For example, reading to children or encouraging kids to read independently when they're old enough are activities that parents are more likely to expect of a girl.

+These two theories could be responsible, not only for the difference in female and male english scoring, but also the STEM gender gap which is later observed in adults because if someone is better at a subject when they're young they're more likely to continue it later in life, which for girls is usually humanities subjects and STEM subjects for boys.
+Therefore, encouraging more male participation in early literacy promoting activities and female engagement in maths and science is vital to get a diverse range of genders in different fields.

 #### Planning
 - Girls seem to routinely outperform boys in english as well as other humanities subjects. x